Trinidad Travel Guide

 Trinidad © Judith Duk

-Designated a UNESCO World Heritage Site in 1988, Trinidad has largely escaped the modern tourist infrastructure and large hotels usually accorded to a popular destination, and retains its welcoming and tranquil atmosphere.
+Designated a UNESCO World Heritage Site in 1988, Trinidad has largely escaped the modern tourist infrastructure and doesn't have the large hotels usually accorded to a popular destination, allowing it to retain its welcoming and tranquil atmosphere.

 Become our Trinidad Travel Expert

 We are looking for contributors for our Trinidad travel guide.
 If you are a local, a regular traveller to Trinidad or a travel professional with time to contribute and answer occasional forum questions, please contact us.